aksommerville/fullmoon4/README.md

 - [ ] MacOS native platform.
 - [ ] Handle gamepad hats. eg Black-on-black gamepad on the MacBook.
-- [ ] Web and gl2 renderers: Can we draw the hero on top, after pan transitions?
+- [x] Web and gl2 renderers: Can we draw the hero on top, after pan transitions?
 So she's not cut in half.
-- [ ] Try moving the desert entrance south to mitigate the fast-switch of songs.
+- [x] Try moving the desert entrance south to mitigate the fast-switch of songs.
 - - Or maybe wall off desert from forest?
 - [x] Drop the BCM hacks condition, we can do it the bcm way everywhere.
 - [x] gl2: Fade out at game end
 - [x] minpc+web: Stop music at the moment the werewolf dies.
+- [x] Restarting after game over, hero velocity didn't zero as expected.

 ### May